-Translator Stations Must Be Listed.
+Translator Stations.
+Translator stations must be listed.
 For Copyright purposes, a translator station is a primary transmitter not only of any programs it originally transmits but also of all the programming it receives from its parent station and retransmits.
 Thus, if your cable system carried signals emanating from a translator station, you must list the translator station in space G. And, if your system separately carried signals from both a translator station and its parent station, both the translator and the parent station should be identified.

 • Type of Translator Station.
-For any translator station listed in space G, the type of station indicated in column 3 should be that of the parent station.
+Note that for any translator station listed in space G, the type of station indicated in column 3 should be that of the parent station.